| |

 whether the schools require scores for admission

-and, if so, how many tests and in which
+and, if so, how many tests and in which subjects.

 Use your list of colleges and their admission